Below is a list of services and amenities that are available within the Park.

 Contact the Front Desk at your lodge for more information.
 Safety deposit boxes are available only to overnight lodge guests.

 On the South Rim there are a variety of interpretive bus tours available.
 These tours include Sunrise, Sunset, Desert View and Hermit’s Rest.
 Tours are available throughout the year, and departure times vary seasonally.
-Please inquire at the Bright Angel or Maswik Transportation and Activities Desk or El Tovar Concierge for additional information.
+Please inquire at the Bright Angel or Maswik Transportation and Activities Desk for additional information.
 Wheelchair-accessible coaches are available by prior arrangement.

 Information about Phantom Ranch, mule rides, interpretive bus tours, the Grand Canyon Railway, Colorado River float trips, as well as many other canyon adventures (including wheelchair-accessible activities) is available from our knowledgeable staff at any of the following transportation desks: